gmook9/gmook9/README.md

 ## 🍀 About Me
 I'm a full stack software developer and a business owner.
-I have a **B.S. in Computer Science**
+I also have a **B.S. in Computer Science**.

 ## 🛠 Skills